jonathanbulkeley/sovereign-lightning-oracle/README.md

 - A consensus protocol
 - A source of “the true price”

-SLO does not attempt to decide which oracle is correct.
+SLO does **not** decide which oracle is correct.
 That responsibility belongs entirely to the client.

----

-## v1 Scope (Frozen)
+### v1 Scope (Frozen)

-v1 is intentionally limited and frozen.
+v1 is limited and frozen to ensure clarity and testability.

 - Domain: BTCUSD only
-- Payments: Lightning only
+- Payments: Lightning only (simulated in reference; real in live oracles)
 - Aggregation: median
 - Oracles: independently operated, stateless HTTP services
 - Clients: explicitly configured oracle lists